ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

-Time in Opportunity weighted 50% — most direct measure of active engagement.
-Opportunity Category weighted 30% — reflects varying commitment levels.
-Age contributed 20% — demographic influence factor.
+Time in Opportunity weighted 50% as the most direct measure of active engagement.
+Opportunity Category weighted 30% to reflect varying commitment levels.
+Age contributed 20% as the demographic influence factor.

 ### 5.4 Data Validation